 Promotes oral hygiene

 Oil pulling is highly effective at reducing tooth cavities and fighting bad breath.
 It reduces plaque and Gingivitis.
-According to some sources dental caries, or cavities, have also been shown to be reduced by half in persons who practice oil pulling particularly with Sesame oil.
+According to some sources, oil pulling reduces dental caries or cavities by half in persons who practice with Sesame oil.
 Just 40 days of oil pulling can result in a 20% decrease in oral bacteria.

 Acts as a detoxifier